ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 {:tip: .tip}
 {:pre: .pre}

-# Scalable web application on OpenShift
+# Scalable web application on {{site.data.keyword.openshiftshort}}
 {: #scalable-webapp-openshift}

 > :warning: Work in progress

-This tutorial walks you through how to scaffold a web application, run it locally in a container, push the scaffolded code to a private repository and then deploy it to a standard Red Hat OpenShift on IBM Cloud cluster created with [{{site.data.keyword.containershort_notm}}](https://{DomainName}/kubernetes/catalog/cluster).
+This tutorial walks you through how to scaffold a web application, run it locally in a container, push the scaffolded code to a private repository and then deploy it to a standard {{site.data.keyword.openshiftlong_notm}} cluster created with [{{site.data.keyword.containershort_notm}}](https://{DomainName}/kubernetes/catalog/cluster).
 Additionally, you will learn how expose the app on an Openshift route, bind a custom domain, monitor the health of the environment, and scale the application.
 {:shortdesc}

-With the Red Hat OpenShift on IBM Cloud, you can create {{site.data.keyword.containerlong_notm}} clusters with worker nodes that come installed with the Red Hat OpenShift on IBM Cloud Container Platform orchestration software.
-You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](https://{DomainName}/docs/containers?topic=containers-responsibilities_iks&locale=en\043science) for your cluster infrastructure environment, while using the [OpenShift tooling and catalog](https://docs.openshift.com/container-platform/3.11/welcome/index.html) that runs on Red Hat Enterprise Linux for your app deployments.
+With the {{site.data.keyword.openshiftlong_notm}}, you can create {{site.data.keyword.containerlong_notm}} clusters with worker nodes that come installed with the {{site.data.keyword.openshiftlong_notm}} Container Platform orchestration software.
+You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](https://{DomainName}/docs/containers?topic=containers-responsibilities_iks&locale=en\043science) for your cluster infrastructure environment, while using the [{{site.data.keyword.openshiftshort}} tooling and catalog](https://docs.openshift.com/container-platform/3.11/welcome/index.html) that runs on Red Hat Enterprise Linux for your app deployments.

 For developers looking to kickstart their projects, the {{site.data.keyword.dev_cli_notm}} CLI enables rapid application development and deployment by generating template applications that you can run immediately or customize as the starter for your own solutions.
 In addition to generating starter application code, Docker container image and CloudFoundry assets, the code generators used by the dev CLI and web console generate files to aid deployment into [Kubernetes](https://kubernetes.io/) environments.